 My commitment to being a problem solver and my understanding that action is far more important than words have served me well in my professional work life and as a member of City Council.

-I give you my commitment that I will be very careful about how we spend the financial resources of Manassas Park.
-I will promote commercial business development and maintaining the City’s financial reserves while striving for the lowest tax rate possible.
-I will be a dedicated and proactive advocate for the City of Manassas Park and bring a fresh perspective to the decision-making process.
+I give you my commitment that I will continue to be very careful about how we spend the financial resources of Manassas Park.
+I will also continue promoting commercial business development and maintaining the City’s financial reserves.
+I will be a dedicated and proactive advocate for the City of Manassas Park.

 I look forward to speaking with you, the residents of Manassas Park, to hear your ideas for a stronger community.

 Please contact me:

 This environment nurtured my expanded view of family and of community, and my belief that good stewardship of these life-giving traditions should be everyone’s responsibility.

 I was married to my loving husband, Ed Rishell, for 45 years until his passing in January 2015.
 We both agreed that we experienced the most important job any human being can perform: the job of being a parent.
 We were, and I am, very proud of our two beautiful daughters and three wonderful granddaughters

 Commitment to My Community

 I graduated from Pennsylvania State University with a Bachelor’s degree in History and was inducted into the Phi Alpha Theta History Honor Society.
 In the years since graduation I have updated my education and skills at various other institutions of higher learning and have experienced a variety of employment positions.